Scarborough Dental Implants: Permanent, Natural-Looking Tooth Replacement

 What is the Dental Implants Procedure Like?

 A minor oral surgery is necessary in order to get dental implants, and the Bal Dental Centre can confidently handle it in-house.
 Using highly-detailed scans of your jaw, we’ll find the perfect places for your implants to ensure your new teeth are both strong and secure.
 After the procedure has been completed, you’ll be given 3-6 months to heal, during which time the implants will actually integrate directly to your jawbone through a process called osseointegration.
-Once you have healed, you’ll return to our office to have your new teeth placed.
+Once you have healed, you’ll return to our dental office to have your new teeth placed.

 How Dental Implants Replace Missing Teeth